June 18, 2008; Checked April 10 2020

 3. Rapid response to questions

 For general course questions, it is important to answer questions promptly or have a system for questions being answered.
-An efficient use of the course site is to encourage an “online forum” where students can answer questions from other students and that you can monitor for questions that maybe you need to answer or clarify.
+An efficient use of the course site is to encourage an “online forum” or “cybercafe” where students can answer questions from other students and that you can monitor for questions that you may need to answer or clarify.
 A cautionary note here.
 Avoid providing course feedback in emails except for the personal feedback on assignments, as needed.
 The course site is the place for discussion and feedback on assignments in general.
 One faculty I know “channeled all communications into the discussion area to the point of replying to emails with a request to “Please post this in the discussion area and I will answer it there.”

 4. Provide feedback that is personal and formative for learning